 Stage 3 reading - Inference

-Students learn to use background information, predictions, clues in the text and understanding of character to make inferences.
+Students will learn to use background information and clues in the text to make inferences.

 Syllabus outcome